GustavoCostaaa/GustavoCostaaa/README.md

 :house_with_garden: I’m from Brazil, Canoas.

-:outbox_tray: 2022 Goals: Learn Front-End and then learn Back-End
+:outbox_tray: 2022 Goals: Learn Back-End

 ## Some of my stats: